Chapter 11:

 "Huh?"

-She hurriedly wedged her cigarette into a nearby ashtray and scooped Furbolt up.
+She hurriedly wedged her cigarette into the ashtray and scooped Furbolt up.
 "Come on, let's head back inside," she told me, "I feel bad leaving Asagiri alone."

 "Oh, right.
 Good idea."
 What was that all about?